-On our website you will learn 6 therapeutic principles of mindfulness- and metta-based therapy:
+On our website you can learn 6 therapeutic principles of mindfulness- and metta-based therapy:

 We hope that using our website will be a positive and healing experience for you.